c1phy/sqltimer/README.md

 - When both `-proxy` and `-replay-proxy` are set, **-proxy takes priority** and all traffic will use the main proxy.
 - Customize HTTP requests fully with `-user-agent` and `-header` to bypass basic WAF protections.
 - Introduce a `-delay` between requests (e.g., `-delay 2`) to slow down scan speed for unstable targets or rate-limited servers.
+- Try `-post` if GET is filtered or blocked - sometimes POST works better!

 ---